- This event has passed.

 Format: Live One-hour lecture-based webinar accompanied by slides and Q&A

-CEUs: TBD, 1 CEU/LU
+CEUs: 1 CEU/LU

 Course Description: